 Substantial findings from a study published in the Annals of Internal Medicine revealed that a higher body fat percentage is associated with higher all-cause mortality (death), regardless of BMI.

-In addition, another study found both fat mass and lean body mass, not just body fat percentage, to be independent predictors of all-cause mortality for both men and women, even after adjusting for factors like age and smoking history.
+In addition, another study found both fat mass and lean body mass, not just body fat percentage, to be independent predictors of all-cause mortality for both men and women, even after adjusting for health factors like age and smoking history.

 Tracking your body composition regularly and aiming for a healthy balance of muscle and fat has been shown to help boost endurance and shorten recovery periods from exercise.

-Published in the Physiology & Behavior Journal last year, a Spanish study carried out on 1,389 adolescents concluded: boys and girls with a higher body fat percentage have lower cardiorespiratory fitness and muscular endurance than those with low body fat levels.
+Published in the Physiology & Behavior Journal last year, a Spanish study carried out on 1,389 adolescents concluded: boys and girls with a higher body fat percentage have lower cardio-respiratory fitness and muscular endurance than those with low body fat levels.

-Another study found that individuals with high body fat percentages have slower recovery in lactate levels.
+Another study found that individuals with high body fat percentages have a slower recovery in lactate levels.
 It’s worth noting that individuals with higher lactate threshold levels tend to experience delayed onset of muscle fatigue during exercise and are able to exercise for a longer duration and at a higher intensity.